-“Orbelian has star quality, and his orchestra plays with passion and precision,” The Audio Critic wrote of his acclaimed series of over 50 recordings on Delos.
-Among his concert and televised appearances are collaborations with stars Renée Fleming and Dmitri Hvorostovsky and with Van Cliburn in Cliburn’s sentimental return to Moscow, the great pianist’s last performance.
-Orbelian’s frequent collaborations with Hvorostovsky include repertoire from their Delos recordings of universal sentimental songs “Where Are You, My Brothers?” and “Moscow Nights,” as well as their 2015 recording in the same series, “Wait for Me.”
-On several occasions Orbelian has conducted historic live telecasts from Moscow’s Red Square, the most recent of which took place in 2013, with Hvorostovsky and Anna Netrebko.
+“Orbelian has star quality, and his orchestra plays with passion and precision,” The Audio Critic wrote of his acclaimed series of more than 30 recordings on Delos.
+Among his concert and televised appearances are collaborations with stars Ewa Podles, Sondra Radwanovsky, Lawrence Brownlee, Renée Fleming, and Dmitri Hvorostovsky, and with Van Cliburn in Cliburn’s sentimental return to Moscow.
+Opera News calls Orbelian “the singer’s dream collaborator,” and commented that he conducts vocal repertoire “with the sensitivity of a lieder pianist.”
+Orbelian’s frequent collaborations with Hvorostovsky include repertoire from their Delos recordings “Where Are You, My Brothers?” and “Moscow Nights,” featured on many tours and telecasts, including historic live telecasts from Moscow’s Red Square, and also appearances in Hvorostovsky’s annual series of concerts “Hvorostovsky and Friends” in Moscow and St. Petersburg.
+He was also the conductor of another historic Red Square performance of two world opera starts – Dmitri Hvorostovsky and Anna Netrebko – in June 2013.

-Recently, Orbelian has turned to film to create more of his unique American/Russian collaborations.
-His first such production, “Renée Fleming and Dmitri Hvorostovsky: An Odyssey in St. Petersburg,” was filmed in St. Petersburg’s most glorious palaces, and stars Fleming and Hvorostovsky in opera scenes and arias.
-The production is in some ways a culmination of Orbelian’s efforts in St. Petersburg, since he is founder and Music Director of the annual Palaces of St. Petersburg International Music Festival.
+Orbelian’s first film production, Renée Fleming and Dmitri Hvorostovsky: An Odyssey in St. Petersburg, was filmed in St. Petersburg’s most glorious palaces, and stars Renée Fleming and Dmitri Hvorostovsky in opera scenes and arias.
+The film is in some ways a culmination of Orbelian’s efforts in St. Petersburg, since he is the founder of the annual Palaces of St. Petersburg International Music Festival.

 Born in San Francisco to Russian and Armenian emigré parents, Constantine Orbelian made his debut as a piano prodigy with the San Francisco Symphony at the age of 11.
-After graduating from Juilliard in New York, he embarked on a career as a piano virtuoso that included appearances with major symphony orchestras throughout the US, UK, Europe, and Russia.
+After graduating from The Juilliard School in New York, he embarked on a career as a piano virtuoso that included appearances with major symphony orchestras throughout the US, UK, Europe, and Russia.
 His recording of the Khachaturian Piano Concerto with conductor Neeme Järvi won “Best Concerto Recording of the Year” award in the United Kingdom.